greenhas/hugo-website/content/about.md

 draft: false
 ---

+# About Me

+You can learn more about my work on my [CV](https://spencergreenhalgh.com/cv/), and more about my "origin story" further on down this page.
+I am active in the Association for Educational Communications and Technology.

+Outside of work, I enjoy bike commuting, running (when biking isn't enough), going to the library (I read a lot of books and comics), playing games (both analog and digital), and—most of all—spending time with my wife and daughter.

+# About My Web Presence

+This website is an effort to keep my web presence under my control as much as possible.
+I'm a big fan of WordPress, but eventually decided I could learn more, pay less, and better understand how my data was organized by running this as a static site with the help of [Hugo](https://gohugo.io/), [Netlify](https://www.netlify.com/), and [Hover](https://www.hover.com).
+My [home page](https://spencergreenhalgh.com/) links to some of the other places where I'm active on the web.

+Some notes about those other places: After months and months of hemming and hawing, I finally ditched Facebook in December 2018 (and am admittedly surprised by how little I miss it).
+Twitter is too professionally valuable to me to give up on, but I regularly use [Jumbo Privacy](https://www.jumboprivacy.com/) to purge old tweets, and try to do most of my microblogging by forwarding [microposts from this website](https://spencergreenhalgh.com/categories/micro/) to Twitter and to [Micro.blog](https://micro.blog/), a friendly, RSS-based social media platform that I would love to see get more traction among academics; you can also subscribe directly to my microposts through [this RSS feed](https://spencergreenhalgh.com/categories/micro/).
+I'm also trying to keep up [longer-form blogging](https://spencergreenhalgh.com/categories/macro/) to share important ideas—these posts also have their own RSS feed [here](https://spencergreenhalgh.com/categories/macro/index.xml).

 # My Origin Story

 I grew up (mostly) in [Florence, Kentucky](https://en.wikipedia.org/wiki/Florence,_Kentucky) and attended [Boone County High School](https://www.boone.k12.ky.us/1/Home), where I participated in [speech and debate](https://khssl.org/), competed in the Kentucky [Governor's Cup](https://www.kaac.com/governors-cup), developed a lifelong love for the French language, and played a **lot** of the Star Wars Roleplaying Game.